ayberk/wordle-solver/README.md

 `python3 wordle.py --help`

 The most important argument is `game_mode`:
 - `play`: In this mode you play against the computer.
 Good for practicing.
+This is the default mode.
 - `solve`: In this mode the bot solves the puzzle for you.
 It gives you a guess word, you give it back the feedback, i.e., which letters are green etc.
 - `bot_play`: In this mode you basically become the observer.
 Useful for running simulations.